rollno748/JMeter-OnFlyUpdater/README.md

 ## Known Issues

-- [x] Updating thread groups is working, resposne is not retrieved from the server
+- [x] Updating thread groups is working, response is not retrieved from the server
 - [x] Updating test element in the testplan is not working
 - [x] Sending signals to slaves is not working